ASUS-AICS/LibMultiLabel/docs/cli/cli.rst

 Step 2.
 Training and Prediction
 -------------------------------

-Train a cnn model and predict the test set by an example config.
+Train a CNN model and predict the test set by an example config.
 Use ``--cpu`` to run the program on the cpu.

 .. code-block:: bash